Muddaj/Portfolio/README.md

 While you will find some of my public showcase projects here, I want to highlight that I have chosen to keep most of my projects private.
 Should you require further insight into my capabilities, please feel free to reach out to me directly.
 I would be more than happy to provide additional information or arrange a private demonstration tailored to your requirements.

-Sincerely,
-Max Johansson

 # About Me
-- 📊 Statistician and Data Scientist
+- 📊 Aspiring:      Statistician and Data Scientist / Analyst
-- 💻 R, Python, SQL, Tableau, Excel
+- 💻 Software:      R, Python, SQL, Tableau, Excel
-- 🔭 Open to work in the Stockholm/ Uppsala area
+- 🔭 Open for:      work in the Stockholm/ Uppsala area
-- 🌱 Currently studying Strucural Equation Models and Causal Inference.
+- 🌱 Currently:     studying to my Masters Degree in Statistics
-- 📫 How to reach me: www.linkedin.com/in/max-f-johansson
+- 📫 Contact me:    max.f.johansson@outlook.com
+- 🌍 Linkedin:      www.linkedin.com/in/max-f-johansson

+-
 # My Public Portfolio

 ## [Data Visualization](https://muddaj.github.io/Data-Visualization/)